 I am a PhD student within the Communication in Social Interaction group at the Donders Centre for Cognition under supervision of dr. Linda Drijvers and dr. Judith Holler.
-In my project entitled "Multimodal language processing in interaction" I investigate how visual signals, such as hand gestures and facial movements, affect language prediction as well as other language processing mechanisms.
-For this, I use a combination of corpus-based and experimental methods.
+In my project entitled "Multimodal language processing in interaction" I investigate how visual signals, such as hand gestures, affect language prediction as well as other language processing mechanisms.
+For this, I use a combination of corpus-based and experimental methods, including EEG.

 I obtained a Bachelor's degree in Liberal Arts and Sciences from University College Utrecht.
 Here, I majored in mathematics and cognitive neuroscience, with a minor in psychology and additional courses in linguistics.
 With this interdisciplinary background, I moved on to do the Cognitive Neuroscience master's at Radboud University Nijmegen, specializing in Language and Communication.
 I did my master's internship in the Multimodal Language and Cognition group, where I studied the link between how people describe events using speech and gesture, and how they remember those events.